36 Non-Candy Easter Egg Fillers Kids Will Love

 Bookmark

 Although you wouldn’t want to bend most bookmarks to fit in an Easter egg, a crochet bookmark folds quite easily.
 These flower crochet bookmarks are a sweet addition for any reader.
-Or how about a little fish to swim with their reading. (affiliates) Pair with a new book in their Easter basket and you have a great Easter gift.
+Or how about a little springtime chicken bookmark to keep you company while you read. (affiliates) Pair with a new book in their Easter basket and you have a great Easter gift.

 Sidewalk Chalk